Ken-Xiangyi-Zhou/VGDC-UCI-Godot-Platformer-Scaffold/README.md

 Once you've forked the repo, add your team members as contributers in the Settings tab, Collaborators page.
 Once you and your team have cloned your forked repository, open the project in Godot (Godot 3.1 IS REQUIRED) by clicking the `Import` button in the Project Manager.

-Be sure to read all of the `README.md` files in the subdirectories for information and documentation on how to organize and use this scaffhold project.
+Be sure to read all of the `README.md` files in the subdirectories for information and documentation on how to organize and use this scaffold project.
 Have fun!